decred/dcrdata/README.md

 load.

 ## Helper Packages

-`package dcrdataapi` defines the data types, with json tags, used by the JSON API.
-This facilitates authoring of robust Go clients of the API.

 `package dbtypes` defines the data types used by the DB backends to model the block, transaction, and related blockchain data structures.
 Functions for